MlRiv/Vector_heat/README.md

 ## Code Sources

-The code for the Vector Heat Method implementation is adapted from the following sources (additional repository have been used, and are referenced in the notebook):
+The code for the Vector Heat Method implementation is adapted from the following sources (additional repositories have been used, and are referenced in the notebook):
 - [Link to Nicholas Sharp's academic page](https://www.cs.cmu.edu/~kmcrane/Projects/VectorHeatMethod/index.html) for a nice demo.
 - [Link to Keenan Crane's GitHub repository](https://www.cs.cmu.edu/~kmcrane/Projects/VectorHeatMethod/index.html) for additional background on heat diffusion methods.